Ross Barkley: Nice

 Barkley signed for Ligue 1 club Nice on 4 September 2022.
 On 10 June 2023, it was announced that Barkley would be leaving Nice at the end of June 2023, having made a total of 28 appearances and scoring four goals for the French club.

 Luton Town

 On 9 August 2023, Barkley joined newly promoted Premier League club Luton Town on a free transfer.
 He made his debut in a 3–0 defeat away to Chelsea on 25 August.
 He scored his first goal for Luton in a 4–3 home loss to Arsenal on 5 December.

 Despite relegation, Barkley was named Luton Town Player of the Season for the 2023–24 season.

 Return to Aston Villa

-On 1 July 2024, Aston Villa announced the return of Barkley on a permanent transfer, as he signed a three-year contract with the club; the 30-year-old joined for an undisclosed fee, reported to be £5 million.
+On 1 July 2024, following Luton Town's relegation from Premier League, Aston Villa announced the return of Barkley on a permanent transfer, as he signed a three-year contract with the club; the 30-year-old joined for an undisclosed fee, reported to be £5 million.

 Barkley missed the start of his second season at Aston Villa due to what manager Unai Emery described as a "personal issue".
 He returned to Aston Villa training in September 2025.

+On 30 November 2025, Barkley suffered a knee injury 13 minutes after coming onto the pitch from the bench in a 1–0 victory over Wolverhampton Wanderers.
+The injury was expected to keep him sidelined for around two months.